wannesm/adsphd/README.md

 value unless you know what you are doing ;) The latter can be done by redefining `\defaultlbleed` and `\defaultrbleed` respectively.

-Warning: most printing services will create their own cover page and do not supply all necessary parameters (e.g., thickness of the paper) because these differ from machine to machine.
+**Remark**: most printing services will create their own cover page and do not supply all necessary parameters (e.g., thickness of the paper) because these differ from machine to machine.
 Therefore, the generated cover page is only indicative and not guaranteed to be used or even correct for your printing